 Front-end web development skills offer flexible career opportunities ranging from full-time development positions to freelancing and working remotely.

 If you enjoy combining your creativity with problem-solving skills, front-end web development can be a rewarding specialization to learn.
 You will constantly face new challenges, learn new tools, and improve your skills throughout your career.

-Here are a few benefits of learning front-end web development in 2022:
+Here are a few benefits of learning front-end web development this year:

 - Positive job prospects: